hossein1387/chisel-tutorial-wiki/Basic-Types-and-Operations.md

   io.cout := a_and_b | b_and_cin | a_and_cin
 }
 ```
+In this example we make sure to use the *:=* reassignment for the *io.sum* and *io.cout* output values because we only know what their values are later in the code and not at the time of construction of the *io* Bundle.
+All other values in this example use the *=* assignment operator since they need to be created.

+In general, the rule of thumb is to use the reassignment operator *:=* if the value already has been assigned by the *=* operator, otherwise the *=* operator should be used.
+Note that if you do not use the *=* or *:=* operators correctly you will get an error when you try and compile your design.

+### The Chisel UInt Class

 In the previous examples we have been using the UInt type which is an unsigned integer as the type for all of our values.
 For many of the basic computations in Chisel the UInt class is sufficient.
-The following example shows some of the commonly used UInt operations in the context of a simple *ALU*\footnote{We ignore overflow and underflow in this example.}:
+The following example shows some of the commonly used UInt operations in the context of a simple *ALU*

+>We ignore overflow and underflow in this example.

 ```scala
 class BasicALU extends Module {